ralna/GALAHAD/doc/C/rst-dir/bsc_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are (currently):

-		  * 0. The initialization was succesful.
+		  * 0. The initialization was successful.

 .. index:: pair: function; bsc_information
 .. _doxid-galahad__bsc_8h_1a4c0ae2150d39c240539e1d3be836b0af: